Training structure

 Faculty of Science

-This course offers an in-depth look at the structural biochemistry of biomolecules, with a particular focus on proteins and nucleic acids.
+This course offers an in-depth study of the structural biochemistry of biomolecules, particularly proteins and nucleic acids.

-The basic concepts and nomenclature used to analyze 3D protein structures are briefly reviewed (Ramachandran diagram, structural motif and domain, folding, family, superfamily, etc......).
-These notions are complemented by a study of the stability and dynamics of biomolecules.
+The basic concepts and nomenclature used for analyzing 3D protein structures are briefly reviewed (Ramachandran diagram, structural motifs and domains, folding, family, superfamily, etc.).
+These concepts are supplemented by a study of the stability and dynamics of biomolecules.

-The structural classification of proteins is detailed according to the 4 main types of folding.
+The structural classification of proteins is detailed according to the four main types of folding.
 Structure-function relationships are illustrated using examples of proteins.
-Specificities of membrane protein structures (integral proteins, membrane-bound proteins) are discussed.
+The specific characteristics of membrane protein structures (integral proteins, membrane-bound proteins) are discussed.

 The main tools for modeling and predicting secondary and tertiary structures are presented.

 The different structures and functions of nucleic acids are studied.
-Protein-nucleic acid complexes are described from a structural point of view (main recognition motifs, ...) and the notions of recognition specificity are detailed.
+Protein-nucleic acid complexes are described from a structural point of view (main recognition motifs, etc.) and the concepts of recognition specificity are detailed.

-This course is illustrated by tutorials.
-These involve familiarizing students with the main databases used in structural biology, as well as with PyMol software for 3D structure analysis.
+This teaching is illustrated in tutorials.
+These tutorials consist of familiarizing students with the main databases used in structural biology, as well as with the PyMol software for analyzing 3D structures.

 Enzymology